kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/api/v1beta1/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ControlPlaneEndpoint represents the endpoint used to communicate with the control plane.</p>
+<p>ControlPlaneEndpoint represents the endpoint used to communicate with the control plane.
+It is normally populated automatically by the OpenStackCluster controller during cluster provisioning.
+If it is set on creation the control plane endpoint will use the values set here in preference to values set elsewhere.
+ControlPlaneEndpoint cannot be modified after ControlPlaneEndpoint.Host has been set.</p>
 </td>
 </tr>
 <tr>